 Jérôme Philippe leads Freshfields’ antitrust, competition and trade group in Paris.
-Before joining the firm in 2002, Jérôme was head of the office of mergers and state aid at the French competition authority (DGCCRF).
+Before joining the firm in 2002, Jérôme was head of the Office of Mergers and State Aid at the French competition authority (DGCCRF).

-In addition to being a lawyer, Jérôme received a PhD in economics from the University of Toulouse and also graduated as an engineer from the Ecole Polytechnique and the Ecole Nationale de la Statistique et de l'Administration Economique.
+In addition to being a lawyer, Jérôme received a PhD in economics from the University of Toulouse and also graduated as an engineer from the École Polytechnique and the École Nationale de la Statistique et de l'Administration Economique.
 He therefore has particular expertise in cases involving both legal and economic analyses.
 He acts for a wide range of corporate clients and speaks French, English and Spanish.

-This biography is an extract from The International Who's Who of Competition Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Competition which can be purchased from our Shop.